Staycations aren’t what they used to be, but festivals are a joy | Shaparak Khorsandi

 I have grumpily got over the use of the word “staycation” to mean a holiday in the UK.
 It used to mean a holiday where you stay in your own home and plan outings and fun as though you were visitors in your own neighbourhood.

-We did this very often as children, when my dad would excitedly tell us we were “going to be tourists in London!” and hop on a double-decker bus.
+We did this very often as children, when my dad would excitedly tell us we were “going to be tourists in London” and hop on a double-decker bus.
 This would not be one of those double-decker sightseeing tours, but the 65 bus from where we lived in Ealing; which, back then, would stop off at Kew Gardens and end up at Chessington Zoo.

 You couldn’t want more from a staycation as a child in the 1980s than a Victorian hothouse and a couple of sad-looking tigers.
 The rest of our staycation for us kids, apart from the one day of outings, would be spent in an Enid Blyton-style idyll with our local friends, setting fire to old paintpots and climbing over rickety garage roofs into each other’s gardens.
 Trips to A&E were seen as educational and everyone wanted to be the kid with a plaster cast that the other children could draw willies on.